Elgin Academy 2015 | Smith College 2019

 Cassie Kemmler ‘15 is Elgin Academy!
 She is a “lifer,” having started her educational journey in our Early Childhood program and concluding her Elgin Academy education as valedictorian of her class.
 Cassie was recognized at the Academy for leadership, academic prowess, and service to school and community.
 At Commencement, she was the recipient of one of two of the Academy’s highest honors, the Mother-Daughter Award.

-Cassie is currently a senior at Smith College where she is majoring in biology.
-She is part of a group study at Smith that is researching forebrain development in zebrafish, specifically investigating the role of slit proteins and their robo receptors in the formation of the post optic commissure.
+At Smith College, Cassy is part of a group study at Smith that is researching forebrain development in zebrafish, specifically investigating the role of slit proteins and their robo receptors in the formation of the post optic commissure.
 (Zebrafish are a popular model for studying genetics and developmental biology.)
 Cassie tries to simplify this for us by explaining that basically, she is “looking at attractant and repellant proteins that direct axon growth to cross the brain at a specific location during neural development.”
-Her senior honors thesis will examine Slit proteins and their role in axon guidance during forebrain development using the zebrafish model system.
+Her senior honors thesis examined Slit proteins and their role in axon guidance during forebrain development using the zebrafish model system.

 In summer 2018, Cassie did an internship with Professor Emily Bates' lab at the University of Colorado, Anschutz where she studied tubulinopathies (mutations in cytoskeletal proteins inside a cell) and also worked to characterize a mutation in a tubulin related protein in a teenage patient with neurodegeneration.